 A nightmare is a disturbing dream associated with negative feelings, such as anxiety or fear that awakens you.
-Nightmares are common in children, but can happen at any age, and occasional nightmares usually are nothing to worry about.
+Nightmares are common in children but can happen at any age.
+Occasional nightmares usually are nothing to worry about.

 Nightmares may begin in children between 3 and 6 years old and tend to decrease after the age of 10.
 During the teen and young adult years, girls appear to have nightmares more often than boys do.
 Some people have them as adults or throughout their lives.